odelia-ai/odelia-ai.github.io/docs/imprint-privacy-policy.md

 For the USA, the European Commission adopted its adequacy decision on July 10, 2023.
 Google LLC is certified under the EU-US Privacy Framework.
 Since Google servers are distributed worldwide and a transfer to third countries (for example to Singapore) cannot be completely ruled out, we have also concluded the EU standard contractual clauses with the provider.

-The data sent by us and linked to cookies is automatically deleted after 2 [OR: 14 months].
+The data sent by us and linked to cookies is automatically deleted after 2.
 The maximum lifespan of Google Analytics cookies is 2 years.
 Data whose retention period has been reached is automatically deleted once a month.

 The legal basis for this data processing is your consent in accordance with Art.
 6 para.
 1 sentence 1 lit. a GDPR and § 25 para.
 1 sentence 1 TTDSG.